mimixlamx/42_cursus/42_push_swap/README.md

 ### AI Usage
 AI was used to:
-- Debug memory issues (Valgrind, invalid free)
-- Identify edge cases and segmentation faults
-- Improve code structure and reduce complexity
+- Help understand and refine the Turk algorithm approach
+- Assist in writing and structuring the Makefile according to project requirements

-The core algorithm and logic were fully implemented manually.
+The core algorithm and overall project logic were designed and implemented manually.

 ## Features